wyrdc1996/Flix/README.md

 <img src="http://g.recordit.co/dGEDT83OvC.gif" width=250><br>

 ### Notes
-Need to spend more time on the poster image because of wrong base_url was pasted, but overall part 1 is pretty easy to complete.
+Needed to spend more time on the poster image because of wrong base_url was pasted, but overall part 1 is pretty easy to complete.